Country Updates

 The permit – open to non-European Economic Area nationals – allows for seasonal work for a maximum of 7 months per year, from April 14 until November 13.

-Tenancies registered with the RTB are capped at 2% annual rent increases, but starting rents remain high.
+Registered tenancies are capped at 2% annual increases, but starting rents remain high.

 In-demand locations